 2. Add vinegar and stir until combined.

-3. Transfer into
+3. Transfer into container of choice.

 Shake well, then pour approximately ½ cup of liquid and essential oils (if using) into the designated softener compartment of your washing machine.